kkmithrandir/strypes-ts/README.md

 ====RUNNING & REPORTING====
-Run the tests/features by adding @testing tag and then run 'npm test' in the terminal Test reports are automatically generated inside 'target' folder after the test has been finished
-Externally a report is generated and shared on https://reports.cucumber.io which will be available for 24h. and then will self-delete.
+Run the tests/features by adding @testing tag and then run 'npm test' in the terminal Externally a report is generated and shared on https://reports.cucumber.io which will be available for 24h. and then will self-delete.
 Each run's report can be found in the console after the execution is finished.